Unique custom-made handbags

 Dominique 'Mien' Vieren used to work as an architect, but she still wanted to work with her hands.
 When she became acquainted with leather processing a few years ago, she got a taste for it, re-educated herself and became independent.
-In the studio of Mien Kaba in Sint-Andries you can make an appointment to have the unique handmade bag of your dreams made.
-But also with a handbag that needs to be repaired, you are welcome there.
+In Mien Kaba studio in Sint-Andries, just outside of Bruges, make an appointment and get the unique handmade bag of your dreams!
+Dominique also welcomes old handbag restoration projects or transforming other leather products into bags.

 Opting for sustainable materials: an ongoing quest

 There are two main types of leather: synthetically tanned (often with chrome) or vegetable tanned (this can be done with mimosa bark, chestnut bark, oak bark...).
 In terms of sustainability, it is impossible to decide which is the best because it depends on much more than just the tanning process.
 The living conditions of the animals, the transport of the leather, the working conditions in the factories, and finally the environmental requirements of the country are all big factors that affect sustainability ratings.

 Dominique is not sure that vegetable tanning is always cleaner and safer than chemical tanning.
 For example, with chemical tanning you can often find out what happens to the used water.
 In Italy or Germany they deal with this used water in a different way to low-wage countries outside of Europe.
 Dominique does however opt for vegetable tanned leather if it has the suppleness required for her design.
 She has made ultra soft bags made out of rhubarb-tanned leather from Germany.

 Fish leather as an alternative to exotic leather from endangered species